hasura/learn-graphql/tutorials/backend/hasura-authentication/tutorial-site/content/integrations/nhost.md

 When a user signs in, they receive a JWT token that is used when making GraphQL requests.
 A JWT token consists of a header, payload and signature.

-In the payload, you can see thing like the user's id and default role.
+In the payload, you can see things like the user's id and default role.

 <img width="1440" alt="Screenshot 2022-09-05 at 12 21 20 AM" src="https://user-images.githubusercontent.com/32492961/188329017-e4de498a-b7fa-43a6-888b-514b6cc76025.png">